apocalypticartcollective/eft/about.md

 ## Publishing Notes

 **echofuturetruth.com** content, design, and development by D.P.
 Maddalena (design originally based on Jekyll theme, 'Hitchens' by Pat Dryburgh); laid out with OPTICloister font; woodcuts by Spyros Vasiliou (ca. 1945); photography by Nik Bartunek.
-Tools that made the whole job easier, from first drafts to whatyouseenow: Markdown, Pandoc, Transmit, BBEdit, Jekyll, GitHub, Apple hardware.
+Tools that made the whole job easier, from first drafts to whatyouseenow: BBEdit, Markdown, Pandoc, Transmit, Jekyll, GitHub, Audacity, Pixelmator, Apple hardware.

 ## Statement on A.I.

 No A.I. tools were used in the creation of *Echo Future Truth*.
-Except for the editorial support by humans detailed above, all research, writing, and editing was done by the author -- my m-dashes are my own!
+Except for editorial support by humans as detailed above, all research, writing, and editing was done by the author -- my m-dashes are my own!
 (A.I. coding tools *were* used to support the development of this website: the author makes no claim to be a web developer.)

 &nbsp;